NotCompsky/libcompsky/README.md

 ##### If things go wrong

-The expected output includes lots of warnings - `'fopen' is unsafe`, `conversion from 'size_t' to 'unsigned long'`, `format string requires an argument of 'unsigned long'` etc., which can all be safely ignored.
+The expected output includes lots of warnings - `'fopen' is unsafe`, `conversion from 'size_t' to 'unsigned long'`, `format string requires an argument of 'unsigned long'` etc., which can all perhaps be safely ignored.

-If `mysql.h` cannot be found, run the `cmake --config Release ...` command again but with `-DWIN_MYSQL_DIR=<value>`, replacing `<value>` with the path to your MySQL server directory, replacing the backslashes with forward slashes - the default is `C:/Program Files/MySQL/MySQL Server 8.0`.
+If `mysql.h` cannot be found, run the `cmake --config Release ...` command again but with `-DWIN_MYSQL_DIR=<value>`, replacing `<value>` with the path to your MySQL server directory, replacing the backslashes with forward slashes - the default is `C:/Program Files/MySQL/MySQL Server VERSION`.

 If you get the `library machine type 'x64' conflicts with target machine type 'x86'` warning, you forgot to specify `Win64` in the generator `-G` option before.